sudheerj/javascript-interview-questions/README.md

 159. ### How do you search a string for a pattern

-     You can use test() method of regular expression in order to search a string for a pattern, and returns true or false depending on the result.
+     You can use the test() method of regular expression in order to search a string for a pattern, and return true or false depending on the result.

      ```javascript
      var pattern = /you/;